Melodija/CV/README.md

 #### Accuracy

 Working as a mortgage adviser's assistant, accuracy was always of high importance.
 Clients expect their application to be processed as quickly as possible yet I ensured that all their documents were correct and accurate.
-If incorrect details are submitted to the bank, this can severly delay the process or can completely ruin the applicant's chance of receiving a mortgage offer.
+If incorrect details are submitted to the bank, this can severely delay the process or can completely ruin the applicant's chance of receiving a mortgage offer.

 #### Can ride a bike